Deltares-research/geost/README.md

 # pysst
 The Python Subsurface Toolbox (pysst) package is designed to handle all common formats of subsurface point data (Boreholes and CPT's).
-It provides analysis and export methods that can be applied generically to the loaded data.
+It provides selection, analysis and export methods that can be applied generically to the loaded data.
+It is designed to connect with other Deltares developments such as iMod Suite and DataFusionTools.

 ## Supported borehole and CPT formats